Find where to get free car and automobile repairs.

 Brevard County Florida Community Action Agency.
 Grants may be available to fix your car.
 (321) 633-2007

 Auto Repair Good Guys Foundation is based in Arizona, and they can either recommend a trustworthy garage for you, or help you repair your car, possibly by providing free labor.
+Or try free DIY car repairs.
 866-747-1331

 The CARpenter's Garage, which is based in Vancouver Washington, is a local charitable ministry that helps low income individuals and families with paying for their car repairs.
 (360) 882-7755